mpenning/ciscoconfparse/README.md

 -----------------------

 - Please report any suggestions, bug reports, or annoyances with a [github bug report][24].
 - If you\'re having problems with general python issues, consider searching for a solution on [Stack Overflow][33].
-If you can\'t find a solution for your problem or need more help, you can [ask on Stack Overflow][34].
+If you can\'t find a solution for your problem or need more help, you can [ask on Stack Overflow][34] or [reddit/r/Python][39].
 - If you\'re having problems with your Cisco devices, you can contact:
   - [Cisco TAC][28]
   - [reddit/r/Cisco][35]